How can my benefits be terminated?

 You can file a claim to the Louisiana Office of Workers’ Compensation and show medical evidence.
 While as mentioned above that employers are not required to obtain approval of Louisiana Office of Workers’ Compensation before they can terminate your benefits, termination due to lack of physical examination by the doctor chosen by your employer is not allowed without judicial approval.
 You cannot be denied of your entitlements simply because you missed a medical appointment.

 Legitimate reasons why your employer can terminate your benefits would include refusal to undergo treatment.
 You must make every effort to get better so you can return to work.
 If there is a good reason to have you undergo medical examination again because there is showing that you already recovered, you must comply.
 Also, those convicted of crimes are disqualified from receiving Workers’ Compensation benefits.
+Learn more about workers compensation benefits coverage.

 What should I do if my benefits are terminated?